Colorado River Middle Colorado water or watershed scenery in Colorado

 Local plan

-Choose one anchor section before loading the truck: Pumphouse when you want the classic public launch and upstream feel, State Bridge when you want a downstream shuttle target, or Catamount when you want to key the day off the lower part of this middle-river corridor.
+Choose one anchor section before loading the truck: Pumphouse when you want the classic public launch and upstream feel, State Bridge when you want a downstream shuttle target, or Catamount when you want to key the day off the lower part of this middle-river area.
 Build the flies and shuttle around that decision instead of around a generic Colorado River idea.

 Backup water